pretix/pretix-docs/docs/tutorial/continuous-operation/dates.md

 For repeating dates, it makes sense to use the "Create many new dates" function.
 For one-off dates, we can use "Create a new date" instead.

-We can now move on to [creating products](products.md) to sell in our shop.
+We can now move on to [setting up payment methods](payment.md) that our customers can use to purchase these tickets for these dates.